paulrudy/alfred-goodlinks-actions/README.md

 ### Search GoodLinks

-Use the keyword `gls` to search all links.
+Use the keyword `gla` to search all links.

 Use `glu` to search unread links.